avishayt/enhancements/enhancements/installer/assisted-installer-metrics.md

     - worker
     - bootstrap-master
  * `result` - as a first stage will be binary (success/failure), once we support error codes we would use those
- * `version` - represents minor releases
+ * `version` - represents OCP minor releases
+ * `agentversion` - represents minor versions of the assisted installer agent
  * `le` - the standard Prometheus label for histogram buckets, this represents how long the installation took to complete, from 1 minute (or less) to 60 minutes (or more), in increments of 5 minutes.

 ##### assisted_installer_cluster_dns_types
 `assisted_installer_cluster_dns_types` represents the number of clusters installed with private vs hosted DNS.